Positional Label for Self-Supervised Vision Transformer: Method

 The above two positional labels can not only be used as auxiliary supervision signals for classification tasks, but also can be used for self-supervised training of ViT, which can be combined with various current ViT self-supervised methods to obtain more powerful self-supervised signals, e.g., MAE \cite{DBLP:journals/corr/abs-2111-06377}.

 MAE masks a large random subset of image patches (e.g., 75\%).
 A small subset of visible patches is then fed into the encoder.
 Mask tokens are introduced after the encoder, and the full set of encoded patches and mask tokens is processed by a small decoder that reconstructs the original image in pixels.
 This section illustrates our positional label combined with MAE, as shown in Figure \ref{CombineMAE-flabel}.
 The output of the encoder is not only input to the decoder for MAE reconstruction of the image, but also to our positional label self-supervised MLP to output the absolute position of visible patches.
 Different from the original MAE, we do not add the encoder's positional encoding during pre-training, and only use our positional labels for self-supervised training to fuse the positional information.
-Add the encoder's positional encoding when fine-tuning the model.
-The MAE decoder and our positional supervision signal are only used during pre-training.
+Add the encoder's positional encoding and use the proposed positional label, when fine-tuning the model.